-Frog in my Throat is the first of three Chiropractic Bernard Preston books.
+Frog in my Throat is the first of three of Bernard Preston's experiences in complementary healing.

 And what a pleasant surprise it was when a fan wrote, saying how much Frog made her think, laugh and relax.

 This page was last reviewed on 9th January, 2023.

 Weaved skillfully, unobtrusively amongst these hilariously funny gems, Preston describes the mystery surrounding the ongoing symptoms of whiplash, convinced that few people escape a car accident untouched, he had to wait nearly thirty years before scientists were able to prove what he already knew; spinal trauma leads unerringly to arthritis of the neck, but there are ways to ameliorate the damage done.

 Why is it a mystery?
 After many years of treating whiplash patients, who have little or no symptoms after the accident, it was indeed a mystifying why 10 - 20 years later their necks were full of arthritis.
 Finally, his theories were confirmed by research that lead to the discovery of immobilisation arthritis.

 Setting fixated joints so that they are able to move freely again is what starts the hyaluronic fluid swishing about in the joints, sustaining the hyaline cartilage and reducing the ravages of osteoarthritis.
 That is what our profession is about.

 Helping folk avoid the complications of surgery is central to our profession.
 The arm pain from a pinched nerve in the neck is one of the most challenging conditions faced at the coalface; but usually it can be done.

 Inside Out is a story built out of the words of Palmer about drugs and the pernicious effect they often have.